 Recording result of attribute-based validation example

 Validation type operator

-- This operator defines what type of validation will be carried out.
+- This operator identifies the type of validation to perform.

-- There are 9 different validation type operators.
+- There are nine different validation type operators.

 Validation type operators

 - In our example, this is the BackColor attribute.